KateDeLaWion/redux-bonappetit/README.md

 The end user for this program: can use some suggestions of food choice.
 The recipes are good for end users who enjoy cooking.

+My app is deployed in Firebase.
+Url is https://bonappetit-kw.firebaseapp.com